orstavik/JoiComponents/book/chapter4/Mixin1_ChildrenChangedMixin.md

 The second inconvenience is that `slotchange` is not fired the first time a slot gets `assignedNodes` in Safari, while it is fired in Chrome and the polyfill.
-This difference you need to take harmonize, which is likely to require adaptations.
+This difference must be harmonized.

 ## Example 1: listening for slotchanges directly in a custom element
-In this example we will look with a component that reacts to the changes of any of its slots.
+In this example we will look at a component that reacts to the changes of any of its slots.

 In order to tackle the problem of Safari not dispatching the initial `slotchange` event that Chrome and the polyfill does, we will:
 1. trigger the reaction of a `slotchange` manually at startup so that you ensure that the initial trigger is executed in any browser (ie once in Safari and twice in Chrome),
 2. cache the result of the `flattenedChildren` on the host node for these reactions, and
-3. make sure that `slotchangeCallback()` is not called unless there element's `flattenedChildren` really has changed.
+3. make sure that `slotchangeCallback()` is not called unless the element's `flattenedChildren` really has changed.

 ```javascript